 Unraveling the economic legacy of cotton, a precarious and water-hungry plant, is essential to understanding the how the cultural value of water has changed throughout India’s history.
 The water poverty that affects communities like those in Wardha “has little to do with socioeconomic development,” implying that economic prosperity is a greater determinant of water security than the natural water abundance (Shah and van Koppen 2006 3414).
-Rather than try to parse farming from water use, irrigation and water resource management are codependent sectors that must be discussed simultaneously.
+Rather than try to parse farming from water use, irrigation and water resource management are codependent sectors that must be discussed together.

 India has been dyeing, spinning, and weaving cotton for over 3000 years and traded it since the 1600s (Logan 1958 472, Kew 2013).
 The Manchester Cotton Company and Government of India worked to dramatically increase cotton production in Maharashtra, establishing the prominent agricultural industry that between India and Britain (Logan 1958 474).